In this guide:

-That will add Google Analytics tracking to your scheduling code and send events when someone schedules an appointment.
-Create goals inside of Google Analytics to track conversions:
+That will add Google Analytics tracking to your scheduling page and send events when someone schedules an appointment.

 Keep in Mind...